LukaHarambasic/harambasic.de/content/projects/q-summit.md

     -
         title: Instagram
         url: https://www.instagram.com/qsummit/
-tags:
-    - Change Process
-    - G Suite
-    - Slack
+responsibilities:
-    - HubSpot
+    - Head of IT
-    - Zapier
+    - Digital Transformation
-    - Wordpress
+    - Process Automation
 ---

-Q-Summit is a conference founded by students of the University of Mannheim in 2016.
-Q has a focus on the topics innovation and entrepreneurship while it tries to bring students, startups and corporations together.
-It not even took 5 years to grow to one of the largest student organised conferences in this field with more than 1000 participants.
+Initially I set up the first version of the infrastructure, the focus was getting things done instead of doing it perfectly.
+The second iteration was more about a change process.
+I introduced tools like [Slack](https://slack.com/), [Google Workspace](https://workspace.google.com/), [Zapier](https://zapier.com/) and [HubSpot](https://www.hubspot.com/) to bring the benefits of cloud tools to more than 100 students.